copy/v86/docs/modem.md

 The v86 Modem behaves as described in V.250 when decoding command lines, executing commmands or when generating informational and result code messages.

-All command lines have the common basic syntax
+All command lines share the common basic syntax:

 * **AT &lt;CMD&gt;[&lt;ARG&gt;] [&lt;CMD&gt;[&lt;ARG&gt;] ...] &lt;CR&gt;**